hans-thomas/laravel-starter/README.md

 ## Usage

-To use `laravel-starter`, Click on `Use this template` button or just clone the repository and then, run `laravel new core` command in the root directory to install latest laravel release.
+To use `laravel-starter`, Click on `Use this template` button or just clone the repository. then, run `composer create-project laravel/laravel core` command in the root directory to install the latest Laravel release.

-> Notice: make sure laravel framework will be installed in `core` directory.
+> Notice: make sure the Laravel framework will be installed in the `core` directory.

 ## Package starter
 If you're looking for a package starter, see [this](https://github.com/hans-thomas/package-starter).